-Annoying headlight glare can be reduced by moving the small control under the mirror to the night position (toward rear of vehicle).
-The mirror should be adjusted while set in the day position (toward windshield).
+Headlight glare can be reduced by moving the small control under the mirror to the night position (toward the rear of the vehicle).
+The mirror should be adjusted while set in the day position (toward the windshield).
+The mirror should be adjusted to center on the view through the rear window.